munificent/game-programming-patterns/book/observer.markdown

 But the Observer pattern isn't without its detractors.
-When I've asked other game programmers what they think about this pattern, I hear a few common complaints.
+When I've asked other game programmers what they think about this pattern, they bring up a few complaints.
 Let's see what we can do to address them, if anything.

 ## "It's Too Slow"